DustinWatts/YouTube-LiveChatUsers/readme.md

 You will also need the provide the liveStreamID.
 The liveStreamID can be found in the video URL.
 It is the part after `watch?v=`.
 Enter this ID under "liveStreamId:".

 The interval is the time in ms after which the list is updated.
-Be aware that YouTube limits the number of calls to their API, so you might want to exit the app when you are one using it.
+Be aware that YouTube limits the number of calls to their API, so you might want to exit the app when you are not using it.

 # NodeJS, npm and node-fetch